ConvergePanelRESEARCH • VERIFY • GOVERN

 Use cases/How-To

-How to Verify Information in a Video Script Before Recording
+How to Verify Information for a Video Script Before Recording

 Who this is for

-Content creators, YouTubers, educatorsCreators who write scripts for educational, documentary, or commentary videos and want to check the accuracy of their research before filming
+Content creators, YouTubers, educators, podcastersCreators who write scripts for YouTube, TikTok, podcast, or educational videos and want to check the accuracy of their research, sources, quotes, and statistics before filming

 The problem